daiquocnguyen/GNN-NoGE/README.md

 <a href="https://github.com/daiquocnguyen/GNN-NoGE/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/daiquocnguyen/GNN-NoGE"></a>
 <img alt="GitHub" src="https://img.shields.io/github/license/daiquocnguyen/GNN-NoGE">

 This program provides the implementation of our NoGE as described in [our paper](https://arxiv.org/abs/2104.07396).
-Given a knowledge graph, NoGE constructs a single graph considering entities and relations as individual nodes.
-NoGE then computes weights for edges among nodes based on the co-occurrence of entities and relations.
-Next, NoGE proposes Dual Quaternion Graph Neural Networks (Dual-QGNN) and utilizes Dual-QGNN to update vector representations for entity and relation nodes.
-NoGE then adopts a score function to produce the triple scores.
+Given a knowledge graph, NoGE constructs a single graph considering entities and relations as individual nodes and then computes weights for edges among nodes based on the co-occurrence of entities and relations.
+NoGE leverages vanilla GNNs (such as GCNs, Quaternion GNNs and our proposed Dual Quaternion GNNs) to update vector representations for entity and relation nodes.
+Then NoGE adopts a score function to produce the triple scores.

 <p align="center">
 	<img src="https://github.com/daiquocnguyen/GNN-NoGE/blob/master/NoGE.png" width="750">